VirtuallyScott/magllama-backend/api/README.md

   - LDAP_BIND_DN=
   - LDAP_BIND_PASSWORD=
   - SAML_METADATA_URL=
+  - SECRET_ENCRYPTION_KEY=  # Must be set to a base64-encoded Fernet key
 ```

 ## Next Steps

 Implement the authentication logic in the placeholder endpoints in `security.py` to integrate with your chosen IdPs.

+Implement secret management client logic to securely store and rotate secrets.

 ````